MayaPosch/NymphRPC/README.md

 ## Installing ##

+Use `make install` to install NymphRPC after building with `make`.
+This has been tested with MSYS2 (Windows) and Linux.

-Installing the resulting `libnymphrpc` library has to be done by hand, currently.
+Installing the resulting `libnymphrpc` library on other platforms may have to be done by hand, currently.
 On Linux one would copy the static library `libnymphrpc.a` and/or the `libnymphrpc.so` shared library file to `/usr/lib`, and the header files to `/usr/include` or similar.
 Consult the documentation for your OS and development tools for more detailed instructions.